Alfresco/docs-alfresco/search-services/1.4/admin/index.md

 ## Back up

-There are a number of ways to back up Search and Insight Engine.
+There are a number of ways to back up Search Services.
 You can set the Solr indexes backup properties either by:

 * Using the Admin Console
 * Editing the `alfresco-global.properties` file